jxne00/melowave/README.md

 # Spotify Play

 A Spotify search application built with React, Vite, and TailwindCSS.
-Allows users to log in via Spotify, search for tracks, and explore track details seamlessly.
+Users can log in via Spotify, search for tracks, explore track details and play tracks.

 ## Features

 -   Spotify OAuth with PKCE flow
--   Search for tracks by name
+-   Search for tracks
--   Display album cover, track name, artist
+-   View track details (album, artist)
+-   Play tracks with playback controls

+## Demo

+This app is deployed on [spotify-play-rho.vercel.app](spotify-play-rho.vercel.app).

 ## Setup